TheELNConsortium/.github/profile/README.md

 - exchange file formats
 - common question schemata
 - etc.

 While we support open-software, we also acknowledge the proprietary solutions in the market.
+We invite all producers of ELN solutions to participate.

 We work towards an inclusive community.

 ## Participating projects
 (in alphabetical order)